timmalstead/advanced-css-course/BehindTheScenesCSS.md

 if a value is NOT inheritable, it will default to its initial value

 there of course is an `initial` keyword, but I did not know there is an `inherit` keyword. i'm interested to learn how that works.

+## px to rem workflow`

+we want to change px to rem to have a simple way to change settings on the page

+root font size is set in the html selector

+you can set it as a percentage in the html tag and base your rems off of that. the absolute value it is referencing is the USER style sheet.
+Most don't mess with this but some, like those with eyesight issues for example, may change this and in that case your rems will take that into account.

+## visual formatting model

+after the cascade and computed values, after the dom and cssom have been combined, we have the final stage of the rendering process

+css will calculate all the boxes, z indexes, computed values and all of that good stuff and layout your pages

+worth remembering that `box-sizing: border-box;` is meant to have the total `width` and `height` you set include the padding and border, not just the content.

+reference the block, inline-block and inline differences frequently. that's something that is so foundational you really should know it without thinking.

+here's an interesting fact about stacking elements that I did not know: elements below, on a z index for example, are painted before those higher ups

+## architechture, components, BEM

+Okay, mostly see the sliders for this one

+I don't know how I feel about BEM.
+It seems like a lot of trouble.
+Could be worth it?